IPO Update: Vroom Gets IPO Into Gear (Pending:VRM)

 The firm operates a website that enables consumers to buy used cars in the U.S.

-VRM is a revenue rocket ship, although it is producing operating losses and will likely be temporarily affected by the Covid19 pandemic.
+VRM is a revenue rocket ship, although it is producing operating losses and will likely be temporarily affected by the COVID-19 pandemic.

-I may purchase some shares on the open market, if the price is attractive.
+I may purchase some shares on the open market if the price is attractive.

 Quick Take